Shao-Group/cmpsc465-fa20/assignment5/problem1/readme.md

 # Problem Description

 Given n jobs, job i starts from S_i, finishes at T_i, and has the weight V_i.
 Two jobs are compatible if they don't overlap.
-Goal: find maximum weight subset of mutually compatible jobs.
 Design an algorithm to find maximum weight subset of mutually compatible jobs.
 (Job i and job j are compatible if T_i == S_j)

 # Input